Riky47/ZO-Global-Traitor-List/README.md

 ]
 ```

-!
-No comma at the end of the last line !
+[!]
+No comma at the end of the last line.